aichemydev/testgold/docs/externaluse.rst

 - **Python**: Download the Interceptor package and install it using pip:
   ``pip install <interceptor-package-name>.whl``.
 This will override your usual Selenium Python package dependency automatically.
 Make sure that your python and pip paths are properly configured.
 You can check those with ``which python`` and ``which pip`` in your terminal.

+- **Cypress**: Download the Cypress Interceptor Package and install it using NPM.

 Run your Selenium tests as normal, making sure the **TG_TOKEN** environment variable is set.
 The Interceptor will log its actions and the